Amazon VPC: Designing Isolated Network Architectures on AWS

 --filter "Name=vpc-id,Values=vpc-xxxxx"

-# View Security Groups
+View Security Groups in a VPC

 aws ec2 describe-security-groups \